Aston Martin DB7 Vantage V12 For Sale

 respray involved extra thick lacquer and subsequent flatting and

-amounts of Waxoyl on “under” surfaces rather than aim
+on “under” surfaces

 ever look.